msn0/json-es6-loader/readme.md

 export const st_ra_n_ge = 'strange-value';
 ```

-This module was build as a workaround to enable tree shaking of unused JSON properties.
+This module was build as a workaround to enable Tree Shaking of unused JSON properties.
 Take a look at https://github.com/webpack/webpack/issues/5734.

 ## Installation